syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/menu/EJ2_ASP.NETCORE/getting-started.md

 * [Getting Started with Syncfusion ASP.NET Core using Razor Pages](https://ej2.syncfusion.com/aspnetcore/documentation/getting-started/razor-pages/)
 * [Getting Started with Syncfusion ASP.NET Core MVC using Tag Helper](https://ej2.syncfusion.com/aspnetcore/documentation/getting-started/aspnet-core-mvc-taghelper)

+N> You can also explore our [ASP.NET Core Menu Bar example](https://ej2.syncfusion.com/aspnetcore/Menu/DefaultFunctionalities#/bootstrap5) that shows you how to render and configure the Menu Bar in ASP.NET Core.